 WHEN ARE YOU OPEN ?

-We open every Monday and Wednesday 5-8:30pm excluding 25/12 and 01/01 (we’re all volunteers, so sometimes we might be a bit late opening up).
-We are also closed when it’s raining heavily.
+We open every Monday and Wednesday 5-8pm excluding 25/12 and 01/01 (we’re all volunteers, so sometimes we might be a bit late opening up).
+We are also closed when it’s raining heavily, during our winter break, and some public holydays (Closing dates are displayed on time in the home page).

 DO YOU SELL SECOND HAND BIKES ?